Chart Color Schemes

 Forster is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, Australian Aboriginal people were more represented in Forster at 4.5%, compared to 4.3% regionally.
-Maltese and Scottish populations also showed similar representation with 0.5% and 8.1% respectively.
+Notably, Forster had a higher percentage of Australian Aboriginal people at 4.5% compared to the regional average of 4.3%, while Maltese and Scottish populations were similarly represented at 0.5% and 8.1% respectively.

 Frequently Asked Questions - Diversity